jguillaumesio/PHPNews/README.md

 {contenu} to display the contenu of the article {date_publication} to display the publication date of the article
 ```
-The default fullwidth articles theme is in news/articles/template/defaut_fullwidth.php
-Fullwidth articles theme modification functions are the same as articles ones.

 The default comments theme is in news/articles/template/defaut_commentaires.php
 Comments theme modification